db-ux-design-system/core/README.md

 ## Project Feedback and Issue Reporting
-Welcome to our Design repository!
-This repository is dedicated to gathering design feedback, feature requests and design bug reports for Versions 2 (v2) and Version 3 (v3) of our Design System.
+Welcome to our Core repository!
+This repository is dedicated to gathering general core feedback/feature requests, design feedback/feature requests and design bug reports for Versions 2 (v2) and Version 3 (v3) of our Design System.

 ## How to Contribute